Conor McGregor blasts Cerrone in 40 seconds in UFC return

 Although many observers have scoffed, the 31-year-old McGregor believes he can reclaim the fearsome form he showed during his meteoric rise to unprecedented MMA success.
 He won 15 consecutive fights during a five-year run from low-profile shows in Dublin to the world’s biggest MMA events, stopping five straight elite UFC opponents with punches on the way up.

-McGregor walked to the cage at UFC 246 with the Irish flag wrapped around his shoulders.
-The bearded fighters touched gloves beforehand in an extension of this bout’s unfailing sportsmanship — not always a hallmark of McGregor’s previous bouts.

-After the referee stopped the bout, McGregor peeled away briefly to celebrate, but quickly returned to comfort his disoriented opponent.
+After his latest victory ended, McGregor peeled away briefly to celebrate, but quickly returned to comfort the disoriented Cerrone.
 When Cerrone’s grandmother, Jerry, entered the cage after the fight to hug her grandson, McGregor also hugged Jerry and got a kiss on the cheek.

-Even after his prolonged absence — or maybe because of it — McGregor’s return is expected to be a huge seller on pay-per-view.
+Even after his prolonged absence — or maybe because of it — McGregor’s return was a huge seller on pay-per-view, according to White.
 The UFC said it made more than $11 million in ticket sales at T-Mobile Arena for the fourth-biggest gate total in the promotion’s history.

+“This guy is such a huge superstar,” White said.
+“I put him up there with (Mike) Tyson, (Sugar Ray) Leonard, all of them.
+He’s got the biggest pay-per-view in history, and how many of the top 10 does he have?
+I don’t know.
+Coming up in his career, he’s been doubted for his talent, and he proves them wrong every time.”

-An eager sellout Vegas crowd showed up in person, with celebrities including Matthew McConaughey, Jeremy Renner and Dave Bautista, along with NFL stars Tom Brady, Christian McCaffrey, Baker Mayfield, Myles Garrett and Jon Gruden.
+An eager Vegas crowd showed up in person, with celebrities including Matthew McConaughey, Jeremy Renner and Dave Bautista, along with NFL stars Tom Brady, Christian McCaffrey, Baker Mayfield, Myles Garrett and Jon Gruden.

 Former bantamweight champion Holly Holm beat Raquel Pennington by unanimous decision in the penultimate bout of UFC 246.
 The 38-year-old Holm (13-5) had lost five of her seven fights since she memorably knocked out Ronda Rousey in November 2015.